 Lay the specified roofing underlay parallel to eaves or ridge with horizontal overlaps, as specified in Table 3.
 Vertical side laps should be a minimum of 100mm.
-Minimise the gap at laps resulting from different tautness between underlay courses.
-Drape in underlay between supports is to be no less than 10mm and no greater than 15mm.
+Minimise the gap at laps resulting from different tautness between underlav courses.
+Drape in underlay between supports is to be a nominal of 10mm.
 Fix underlay with the fixings specified, keeping the number of perforations to a minimum.
 Handle and fix underlay with care to ensure there are no tears or punctures, and repair any tears or punctures prior to tiling.
-Ensure that the underlay does not obstruct the flow of air through ventilators located at eaves, ridge or in the main roof, and appropriately weather all holes formed in underlays for soil vent pipes, etc. Avoid contact between the underlay and the underside of tiles, while to prevent wind uplift, fix additional battens or timber strips where laps occur between tiling battens.
+Ensure that the underlay does not obstruct the flow of air through ventilators located at eaves, ridge or in the main roof, and appropriately weather all holes formed in underlays for soil vent pipes, etc. Avoid contact between the underlay and the underside of tiles, while to prevent wind uplift, fix additional battens or timber strips where laps occur between tiling battens (refer to BS 5534 6.2 Underlays)...